 by the idealworks Operations Team

-At Syncreon our modular platform is used for the reception and transport of empty and full goods, where our robots bring good to designated areas or parking spaces, from where it is then transported out of the warehouse.
-These processes already functioned autonomously on the second day and by the end of the first week the missions they received were 100% successful.
+At syncreon, our modular platform is used for the reception and transport of empty and full goods, where our robots bring goods to designated areas or parking spaces; from where it is then transported out of the warehouse.
+These processes already functioned autonomously on the second day — and by the end of the first week, the missions they received were 100% successful.

 The process within the factory hall is carried out in such a way that the goods are first delivered by truck, followed by the unloading of the material into the block storage.
 Subsequently, a syncreon employee presses the Call Button and the iw.hubs start their work order — the transport of empty and full goods.
 Once the mission is complete, the packaged goods are brought to a truck on pallets and are ready to be shipped to the respective countries.